-DVD drives provide you with the facility to play and use the DVDs.
-However at times, people do not know how they can access these DVD drives and hence they are unable to use it or in other words, they do not know how to eject the DVD tray.
-In this article, we will explain to you the methods through which you can eject the DVD tray using Windows 10.
+DVD drives provide you with the ability to play and use DVDs.
+However, sometimes people don't know how to access these DVD drives and thus they are not able to use them or in other words, they don't know how to eject the DVD tray.
+In this article, we will explain the methods that you can use to eject the DVD tray in Windows 10.

-Three Methods of Ejecting the DVD Tray Using Windows 10
+Three ways to eject the DVD Tray on Windows 10

 For ejecting the DVD tray using Windows 10, you can make use of any of the three methods listed below:

 It is the easiest and simplest method of ejecting the DVD tray.
 For doing this, you just need to locate the eject button which is most likely to be present on your DVD tray or towards either of its sides.
 Once you are able to locate that button, just press it and your DVD tray will be ejected.